BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

-unfinished code based off of Sarab Sethi's work on Autonomous Ecosystem Monitoring.
+unfinished code adapted from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
 More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.